0xakash9/akash/README.md

-## Hi there 👋
+## Hi 👋

 ### Introduction
 Hi there!
 I'm Akash.
-I'm a Software Engineer mostly wokring in Javascript/Typescript Ecosystem.
+I'm a Software Engineer mostly working in the JavaScript/TypeScript ecosystem.

 <p align=left>
   <a href="https://skillicons.dev">